PanioVaf/firmware-water-tank/README.md

 To implement, a system designed for receiving data from a sensor and automated dispatch and visualize the data in a web page.
 At the webpage the data are recorded and analyzed.

-The content of this thesis is divided into three parts.
+The content is divided into three parts.

 1. The theoretical part analyzes the specifications and requirements for the overall system.